moliver28/research-handbook/content/handbook/marketing/developer-relations/community-programs/open-source-program/_index.md

 ---
 GitLab's open source program is part of the [Developer Relations team](/handbook/marketing/developer-relations/).
 It consists of three sub-programs:

-* [**GitLab for Open Source Program**](/handbook/marketing/developer-relations/community-programs/open-source-program/#gitlab-for-open-source-program), through which qualifying open source projects receive benefits like features of GitLab Ultimate with 50,000 compute minutes for free.
+* [**GitLab for Open Source Program**](/handbook/marketing/developer-relations/community-programs/open-source-program/#gitlab-for-open-source-program), through which qualifying open source projects receive benefits such as features of GitLab Ultimate with 50,000 compute minutes for free.
 * [**GitLab Open Source Partners**](/handbook/marketing/developer-relations/community-programs/open-source-program/#gitlab-open-source-partners), a partnership program designed for large or prominent open source projects and organizations.
 * [**Consortium Memberships**](/handbook/marketing/developer-relations/community-programs/open-source-program/#consortium-memberships-and-sponsorships), which allow us to extend GitLab's leadership in key open source initiatives, enhance GitLab's brand, and/or improve engineering alignment